interseroh/demo-gwt-springboot/README.md

 ![GWT SuperDev Mode](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/gwt-compiler.png)

-### Call the WebApp demo-gwt-springboot from a web browser
+### Browser: Call the WebApp demo-gwt-springboot from a web browser

 Go to the application URL with a web browser: